Joey Saldana

 Joey Saldana (born March 14, 1972), known as "'the Brownsburg Bullet", is an American sprint car racing driver.
 He is the son of former sprint car and Indy car driver Joe Saldana.

 Saldana began racing at the local Indiana tracks close to his home in the early 1990s.
 He then moved up to the All Star Circuit of Champions, where he won 18 races in 1995.
 He ran occasionally with the World of Outlaws winning his first race with the series in 1995 and then began touring full-time with the series in 1996 capturing Rookie of the Year honors.
 He finished third in points in 2003 and 2006 and second in 2007.
 He won 20 races (one of only six racers to do so in a season) in 2009 on his way to third in points for Kasey Kahne's race team.
 He finished fourth in points in 2010 with 13 wins driving for the same team.
 He was contending for the 2011 title when he broke his arm, ribs and punctured a lung at the King's Royal race in July which caused him to be out for nine weeks.

-He parted ways with Kasey Kahne Racing at the end of the 2012 season and teamed up with Dan and Ruth Motter of the famed yellow Motter Motorsports Sprint Car Team from 2013 to 2015.
+Saldana parted ways with Kasey Kahne Racing at the end of the 2012 season and teamed up with Dan and Ruth Motter of the famed yellow Motter Motorsports Sprint Car Team from 2013 to 2015.
 The Motter family due to lack of sponsorship scaled back their racing schedule leaving Joey looking for a ride the following year.
-Joey took the checkered flag for 11 WoO races and 1 All Star race, and a series best 48 Top-Qualifier awards in his three years in the seat of the Motter Motorsports entry from 2013 to 2015.
-Joey wrapped up his three-year run with Motter Motorsports by notching his 100th career WoO win at Charlotte, North Carolina, on November 8, 2015.
+He took the checkered flag for 11 WoO races and one All Star race, and a series best 48 Top-Qualifier awards in his three years in the seat of the Motter Motorsports entry from 2013 to 2015.
+Saldana wrapped up his three-year run with Motter Motorsports by notching his 100th career WoO win at Charlotte, North Carolina, on November 8, 2015.

-Joey moved back to a previous seat (1996, 2001) for the 2016 season in the Roth Motorsports #83 team owned by Dennis and Teresa Roth.
-Even with numerous crew changes, Joey was able to pilot the famed maroon-colored Roth #83 to 5 WoO wins, 62 Top 10 finishes, and a 5th-place finish in WoO season points.
+Saldana moved back to a previous seat (1996, 2001) for the 2016 season in the Roth Motorsports #83 team owned by Dennis and Teresa Roth.
+Even with numerous crew changes, he was able to pilot the famed maroon-colored Roth No. 83 to five WoO wins, 62 top-ten finishes, and a fifth-place finish in WoO season points.